RawRapter/python-vscode/README.md

         4) Adding and Subtracting Matrices in Python
         5) Basic Transpose a matrix in Single line in Python
         6) Basic Matrix creation of n*n
+        7) Basic program to Get Kth Column of Matrix for n*n matrix
+        8) Basic program to Vertical Concatenation in Matrix
 2) Program Sites Folder :
     1) Multiple Guvi Site: https://www.guvi.in/ programs
     2) Second program is to reverse a digit - guvi